herohyohwan/spring-web-tiles/README.md

-# spring-web-rest
+# spring-web-tiles

-spring mvc, jdk 1.8 simple project
+spring-web-rest + tiles project

 This project have simple controller examples